Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 • Honest assessments of whether sizing runs large or small

-1. Lean on REI's Return Policy REI's return policy provides a genuine safety net.
+REI's return policy provides a genuine safety net.
 If gear doesn't fit correctly once you get home, you can return it in its original, unworn condition for a full exchange or refund.
 This makes ordering online or buying in-store without your dog a low-risk approach.
-Just check current return window terms on REI's website, as policies are subject to change.
+Check REI's current return policy before purchasing, as terms are reviewed periodically.

 Why Did REI Change Its Dog Policy?